ryanw/shapes/README.md

 Most shapes could be replaced with a single `Polygon` shape and a list of vertices.

+Scaling a shape to a negative size swaps the corners that the controls are on.

 The code could probably do with more comments.